 Police then found Demarais on a steep slope behind the home when he began firing at police.

 There was an exchange of gunfire, during which Covey made further efforts to convince Demarais to surrender.

 Police did not say how many police officers fired their weapons during the exchange or how many rounds were fired by police and Demarais.

 During the shooting Demarais suffered what police describe as a fatal wound.
-It is not known if Demarais died of a self-inflicted wound or if he was shot by police.

 The case is being investigated by the state police and the office of the Addison County state’s attorney.